pkapnidis/Template-Website/UNIVERSAL_NEXTJS_PROJECT_EXECUTION_PLAN.md

 - ✅ **Update tracking files** after each phase completion
 - ✅ **Verify all requirements before proceeding**
 - ✅ **CONTINUOUS FLOW** - No interruptions, execute all phases sequentially
+- ✅ **NEVER STOP EXECUTION** - Complete all 6 phases in one continuous session
+- ✅ **AUTOMATIC PROGRESSION** - Move to next phase immediately after completion
 - ❌ **DO NOT mix phases in single todo list**
+- ❌ **DO NOT pause for user input** - Execute all phases automatically

 ### **📊 MANDATORY TRACKING SYSTEM**
 **⚠️ CRITICAL: Create these tracking files in Phase 1 - DO NOT SKIP**